liquibase/liquibase-contribute-site/docs/extensions-integrations/extensions-overview/dev-env-setup.md

 in a production setup.

 !!! note
-    The `LIQUIBASE_LAUNCHER_PARENT_CLASSLOADER=thread` environment variable tells Liquibase to use the classes and it's dependencies from your project NOT the ones in `lib` or `internal/lib`.
+    The `LIQUIBASE_LAUNCHER_PARENT_CLASSLOADER=thread` environment variable tells Liquibase to use the classes and its dependencies from your project NOT the ones in `lib` or `internal/lib`.

     That includes the version of Liquibase your extension defines as a dependency.